 If you want to learn how to use the modes further, I suggest you take the following steps:

-- If you have understood the gist of this lesson but not all the theory behind it, it’s probably because you have missed some or all of the music theory elements (ex: Intervals, chord construction and scale theory) that lead to a thorough understanding of the musical modes.
+- If you have understood the gist of this lesson but not all the theory behind it, it’s probably because you have missed some or all of the music theory elements (ex: intervals, chord construction, and scale theory) that lead to a thorough understanding of the musical modes.

-If this is the case, I suggest that you brush up your music theory to be able to see the big picture.
+If this is the case, I suggest that you brush up on your music theory to be able to see the big picture.